High & Low Cortisol Effects on Thyroid Hormone, and Dispelling an Internet Myth

 We do know that cortisol and T3 are both required to increase mitochondrial energy production.
 So a lack of cortisol is likely to reduce T3's effectiveness in the mitochondria.
 But there are probably other mechanisms at work, yet to be discovered

 T3 and cortisol both need to be at good levels.
 Cortisol increases T3-effect, and T3 increases cortisol-effect - they are in a partnership within the cells.
-Low cortisol is very common in thyroid patients (for reasons I have discussed in my books and in other blog post).
+T3 helps to keep cortisol levels up as it stimulates the hypothalamic-pituitary system more than T4.
+This latter point is why thyroid medications that contain T3 help to keep cortisol levels higher.
+Low cortisol is very common in thyroid patients, as many have lower T3 levels during the day and in the night than they had when they were well (for reasons I have discussed in my books and in other blog post).
 For all the reasons above, it should be clear that with low cortisol, T3 does not work as effectively as it should do.

 However, I know of no evidence whatsoever that T3 is less able to enter cells when cortisol is low.
 That would require cortisol to affect the T3 transporter molecules in the cells' membranes.
 There is no evidence that cortisol does this, and I do not know of any researchers who believe this (and I have spoke to some about this specifically).
 I stated this clearly in the first edition of 'Recovering with T3'.
 I said that cortisol was not required to allow FT3 to enter the cells.